-No more important point is under consideration than that of publicity.
+No roce in point is under consideration than that of publicity.
 Advertising of the Order will not be hard to secure without expense if we but do something worth while.
-With proper publicity there will be greater incentive on the part of the membership to do worthwhile things.
+In proper publicity there will be greater incentive on the part of the membership to do worthwhile things.
 Careful consideration must be given to this matter, and steps must be taken to provide for consistent and continued advertising of the work of the Order.

-Your Committee suggests that the Commandery-in-Chief study the report of the Illinois Department Committee on Program and Policy, and for the purpose of advising the membership of the entire Order the purpose and content of the same, incorporates it as a part of this, your Committee's report.
+Your Committee suggests that the Commandery-in-Chief study the report of the Illinois Department Committee Program and and for the purpose of advising the membership of the entire Order of the purpose and content of the same, incorporates it as a part of this, your Committee's report.